markabrennan/NYC-HS-Success/README.md

 ### Decision Tree

-Decision Tree yielded fairly good results, and of course it is an interpretable model - we can see which features drive the bulk of its classification prediction (below):
+Decision Tree yielded fairly good results, and of course it is an interpretable model - we can see which features drive the bulk of its classification prediction (below).

+#### Score/Accuracy

 ==================================================